 — Jeff Gothelf in Lean UX: Applying Lean Principles to Improve User Experience

 How to start learning User Experience Design online:

 Learn how to generate design ideas, techniques for quickly prototyping them and how to use prototypes to get feedback from other stakeholders like your teammates, clients, and users.
-This 5-part specialization is from The Design Lab at University of California, San Diego.
+This 5-part specialization is from The Design Lab at the University of California, San Diego.

 4. Digital Marketing

 With attention spans declining and information overload making advertising more challenging, digital marketing demands storytellers and content creators that also have technical skills like analytical ability and strategic business thinking.

 “Whether you’re an entrepreneur, a small business, or a Fortune 500 company, great marketing is all about telling your story in such a way that it compels people to buy what you are selling.
 That’s a constant.
 What’s always in flux, especially in this noisy, mobile world, is how, when, and where the story gets told, and even who gets to tell all of it.”

 – Gary Vaynerchuk in Jab, Jab, Jab, Right Hook: How To Tell Your Story In A Noisy World